-The data content of the root certificate, CA certificate and certificate holder's certificates are described in the document FINEID S2.
-The document is available at the CA's website at https://dvv.fi/en/.
+The data content of the root certificate, certification authority certificate and certificate holder's certificates is described in the document FINEID S2.
+The document is available at the certification authority's website at https://dvv.fi/en.

 7.2 Revocation list profile